 Students who complete this module will be able to calculate and report government and third party remittances, year end requirements and accounting for payroll at the compliance level for the organization.
 Students will be able to effectively communicate these organizational processes and requirements to internal and external stakeholders.
 Specific skills include: calculating organizational remittances to federal, provincial and third party stakeholders; preparing and accounting documentation for payroll; completing federal year end documentation; completing year end documentation for the province of Quebec; and communicating all aspects of organizational remittance, accounting and year end requirements to various stakeholders.
+This course requires computer-based learning through the Canadian Payroll Association's (CPA) online portal.
+An Eastern College facilitator provides guidance throughout these courses.
+To satisfy the CPA education requirements students must attain a minimum of 65% overall, and least 65% on the final exam in the course.
+Students will be evaluated through a variety of assignments and exams in addition to their participation throughout the course.

-Business Math
+Business Math Instructor Led

 This module provides the students with an understanding of arithmetic, mathematics, and measurements used in common business and industry environments.
 At the end of the module the student will be able to define whole numbers, fractions, decimals and percentages; become familiar with equations and formulae; and learn the use of graphs.
+Students will be evaluated through a variety of assignments and exams in addition to their participation throughout the course.